The Hidden Costs of Discount Cards: Understanding Copay Accumulator Adjustment

 Patient assistance programs for insulins and other diabetes medications

-3. Get involved with patient advocacy groups.
+3. Get involved with patient advocacy groups and state legislation.

-Why are these policies being instituted?
+Why do these policies exist?

 While discount coupons help individuals afford medication, they can drive up costs for everyone in the long term if they cause people to switch from less expensive generics or biosimilars (the term used to mean “generic” when specifically talking about insulin) to more expensive brand name medications.
 Typically, insurers encourage people to use low-cost medications by offering lower copays for generic and biosimilar equivalents.
 Insurers have an incentive to do this because it means they pay less for these drugs, too.
 When coupons allow people to afford more expensive medications, however, the insurer pays more to the manufacturer.
 This can ultimately translate to higher premiums for everyone on the health plan.
 Medicare prohibits copay coupons for this reason, and California prohibits copay coupons for medications that have a lower-cost generic equivalent for all California residents.

-Beyond encouraging use of more expensive medications, many argue that copay cards allow manufacturers to raise the prices of these medications.
+Beyond encouraging the use of more expensive medications, many argue that copay cards allow manufacturers to raise the prices of these medications.
 When coupons make drugs affordable to consumers, manufacturers are given room to raise prices without impacting demand.
 Ultimately, insurers pay the difference.
 A 2016 study found that among 23 brand name medications for which there was a generic equivalent available, coupons increased overall spending by an average of between $6 million to $24 million per year.

 In diabetes, however, there are fewer brand name medications with lower-cost generics available.
 In fact, a recent study found that 50% of drugs with copay cards available had no generic equivalent or close substitute.
 Copay accumulator adjustment programs impact all drugs, even the ones without a less expensive substitute.